Preservation metadata: Complications of Preservation Metadata

-Concern over the poor management of digital objects notes the possibility of a “digital dark age”.
-Many institutions, including the Digital Curation Center (DDC) and the National Digital Stewardship Alliance (NDSA) are working to create access to digital objects while ensuring their continued viability.
-In the NDSA’s Version 1 of the Levels of Digital Preservation, preservation metadata is grouped under Level Four, or “Repair your metadata”, part of the macro preservation plan intended to make objects available over the long term.
+Concern over the poor management of digital objects notes the possibility of a "digital dark age".
+Many institutions, including the Digital Curation Center (DCC) and the National Digital Stewardship Alliance (NDSA) are working to create access to digital objects while ensuring their continued viability.
+In the NDSA’s Version 1 of the Levels of Digital Preservation, preservation metadata is grouped under Level Four, or "Repair your metadata", part of the macro preservation plan intended to make objects available over the long term.

 The differing uses of digital resources across space, time and institutions requires that one object or set of information be accessible in a variety of formats, with the creation of new preservation metadata in each iteration.
 Anne Gilliland notes that these variations create the need for wider data standards that can be used within and across industries that will then result in further use and interoperability.
 The value of interoperability is further validated by the expense, both temporal and financial, of metadata creation.

 The creation of preservation metadata by multiple users or institutions can complicate issues of ownership, access and responsibility.
 Depending on an institution’s mission, it may be difficult or outside the scope of responsibility to perform preservation while providing access.
 Further research into cross-institutional collaboration may provide greater insight into where data should be stored, and who should be managing it.
 Scholar Maggie Fieldhouse notes that the creation of metadata is shifting from collections managers to suppliers and publishers.
 Jerome McDonough identifies the benefits of multiple partners collaborating to improve metadata records around an object with preservation metadata as a key in cross-institutional communication.
 Sheila Corrall notes that the creation and management of preservation metadata represents the intersection between libraries, IT management and archival practice.